guilhermekuni/react-tdd-jest/README.md

 - **ReactJS** - A JavaScript library for building user interfaces.
 - **Jest** - A JavaScript library for unit/integration testing implementation.
+- **React Testing Library** - Builds on top of DOM Testing Library by adding APIs for working with React components.

 ## Implemented Examples :pencil: